NBISweden/workshop-reproducible-research/pages/course-information/take-down.md

-# Take down
+# Take-down

-Depending on which of the tutorials you have taken, there might be quite a lot of files stored on your computer.
+There might be a lot of files stored on your computer after you've taken the course, depending on how many modules you've gone through.
 Here are instructions for how to remove them.

 All the tutorials depend on you cloning the `workshop-reproducible-research` GitHub repo.
 This can be removed like any other directory; via Finder,